 There’s no shortage of options when it comes to choosing where you’ll purchase your hearing aid(s).
-Based on cost, convenience, follow-up care and customer experience, some of the best places to buy hearing aids include Costco, iHEAR Medical and Connect Hearing among others.
+Based on cost, convenience, follow-up care and customer experience, some of the best places to buy hearing aids include Costco, Connect Hearing and Sam’s Club.
 However, since the prices aren’t the same across the board, it’s important to make sure you’re getting the best overall deal.

 “We have an industry where you can go in one place and pay $1,400 for a pair of hearing aids, then go into another one and pay $6,000 for the equivalent hearing aids,” says Clark.
 “The difference between the two of them is the money, not anything about the quality of the hearing aids.”